snazrul1/Shingho/developer_gudelines/README.md

 ## Git Branching
 - All new features are to be added on a branch based off of the **development** branch (not **master**)
 - New branches will only be merged to development after passing all unit tests and integration tests
-- Proper coding practices are to be observed for merging
 - The **development** branch will merged to **master** branch (gold standard) upon release of a new version

 ## Other Information